Ted Leonsis: Washington Capitals

 During the 2009–2010 season, the Capitals earned the NHL's President's Trophy as the team that finished with the most points in the league during the regular season.

 The 2010–2011 season marked the highest attendance in franchise history, drawing 754,309 fans.
 The Capitals, like other teams, have raised ticket prices in recent years.
 In 2011, after raising ticket prices for the fourth consecutive year while shrinking the size of beers sold at the Verizon Center, he earned the nickname "Leon$i$".
 In 2001, Leonsis claimed to have written a computer program that prevented Pittsburgh Penguins fans (the Capitals first-round opponent) from purchasing tickets online.
 When asked if the actions were unfair, Leonsis stated, "I don't care.
 I'm going to keep doing it."
 Again in 2009, he received criticism for preventing visiting team fans from purchasing Capitals playoff tickets.

 In the face of community opposition, Leonsis has persisted with a plan to expand the billboards around the Verizon Center.
 Critics said the signage would make the arena more garish and cheapen DC's Chinatown, Leonsis said it was necessary to raise an additional $20 to 30 million in annual revenue, and a sports expert explained that "an owner saddled with underperforming teams is under greater pressure to find income sources."
 Leonsis persevered and in March 2013 construction of the new signs were announced.

-In 2013, Leonsis received a letter about Jack Dibler, a lifelong Capitals fan who had recently been diagnosed with esophageal cancer.
-In response, Leonsis sent Dibler a package that included a signed Alexander Ovechkin jersey and a letter inviting Dibler and his family to a game.

 On June 7, 2018, the Washington Capitals won the Stanley Cup Championship by defeating the Vegas Golden Knights 4 games to 1.
 This was the first Stanley Cup victory in the history of the Washington Capitals.